fluid-checkout/fluid-checkout/readme.txt

 == Changelog ==

+= Unreleased =

+* Fixed: Moved shortcode wrappers setup to later on the request lifecycle to avoid PHP warnings when some functions of WooCommerce are used early, usually related to cart data initialization.

 = 3.1.0 - 2024-01-03 =

 * Added: Support for new PRO options for which position to show the billing address section on the checkout page, including before shipping and forced to same as shipping address.